Līloa's kāʻei

-Līloa's Kāʻei (Liloa's Sash) or Kāʻei Kapu o Liloa (the sacred sash of Līloa) is the sacred feathered sash of Līloa, king of the Big Island of Hawaiʻi.
+Līloa's kāʻei or kāʻei kapu o Līloa is the sacred feathered sash of Līloa, king of the Big Island of Hawaiʻi.
 The Statue of Kamehameha the Great, commissioned by King Kalākaua, displayed the kāʻei.

 It is in the collection of the Bishop Museum in Honolulu.

+Description

+This 14 ft piece of ʻiʻiwi and ʻōʻō feathers (with some mamo) is extremely delicate.
+Based on examination of photographs reproduced in books, the kāʻei appears to be a base of olonā covered with a broad red center stripe running its entire length, occasionally crossed by bands of yellow featherwork.
+The edges appear to be primarily mamo, with some sections in ʻeʻe (the yellow feathers of the ʻōʻō).
+A row of human teeth hangs from the lower edge of a horizontal band of ʻeʻe.
+At the bottom edge, a section is decorated with alternating rows of human teeth and rosettes or clusters of small fish teeth.
+This section appears to be bordered with mamo feathers.
+Probably the sections were added at later and separate dates, the human teeth being those of people whose mana was wanted to increase that of the kāʻei.

+History

-This kāʻei is believed to have been made for Liloa, the high chief of the island of Hawaiʻi.
+This kāʻei is believed to have been made for Līloa, the high chief of the island of Hawaiʻi.
 He reigned from about 1455 to 1485.
-His successor was his eldest son Hākau, but the kāʻei passed to his second son, ʻUmi-a-Līloa, born to a lower ranking mother.
-The sash could have been the same one that Liloa had given to ʻUmi's mother for the future time when they would reunite, this story is similar to that of Theseus.
-Hākau was a despotic ruler and in 1490 was overthrown by ʻUmi.
+His successor was his eldest son Hākau, but the kāʻei passed to his second son, ʻUmi-a-Līloa, born to a lower-ranking mother.
+The sash could have been the same one that Līloa had given to ʻUmi's mother for the future time when they would reunite; this story is similar to that of Theseus.
+Hākau was a despotic ruler and was overthrown by ʻUmi in 1490.
 Then, for three generations, there is no mention of the kāʻei.

-In the mid to late 17th century, Liloa's great-great-great-granddaughter Keakealaniwahine, daughter of Keakamāhana, the highest ranking chiefess of Hawaiʻi, was in possession of the kāʻei.
+In the mid to late 17th century, Līloa's great-great-great-granddaughter Keākealaniwahine, daughter of Keakamāhana, the highest-ranking chiefess of Hawaiʻi, possessed the kāʻei.
 She ceremonially dressed her grandsons, Kalaninuiamamao and Keʻeaumoku, in it – signifying that they were of the highest chiefly kapu (sacredness).
 Again, the kāʻei falls into obscurity, but records indicate that the kāʻei was handed down from Kamehameha the Great, to Kamehameha III, to Queen Kalama, to King Lunalilo.
-After Lunalilo's death, it was in the possession Lunalilo's father, Charles Kanaina.
+After Lunalilo's death, it was in the possession of Lunalilo's father, Charles Kanaʻina.
 After Kanaina's death, it was claimed by King Kalākaua.
-He bequeathed it to his sister Liliʻuokalani, who later gave it to the Bernice P. Bishop Museum making this one of the oldest family heirlooms in Hawaiian history in existence.
+He bequeathed it to his sister Liliʻuokalani, who later gave it to the Bernice P. Bishop Museum, making this one of the oldest family heirlooms in Hawaiian history in existence.

+Dating

 The validity of its age was proven in 2007 when researchers from the University of Kent were able to date feathers that had previously fallen out of this kāʻei but were being kept for conservation.
-The study carbon-dated the feathers from the kāʻei to a date range of 1406 to 1450 A.D.
+The study carbon-dated the feathers from the kāʻei to a date range of 1406 to 1450 AD.